zackse/linux/Documentation/media/uapi/v4l/vidioc-g-tuner.rst

 	:ref:`tuner-matrix` for possible results when the selected and received audio programs do not match.

-	Currently this is the only field of struct struct :c:type:`v4l2_tuner` applications can change.
+	Currently this is the only field of struct :c:type:`v4l2_tuner` applications can change.
     * - __u32
       - ``signal``